Factory Five Racing: GTM Supercar

 The GTM chassis is also used as a prototype and testbed for the Capstone CMT-380 vehicle, a hybrid gas turbine/electric sportscar with potentially 500-mile range.

 '33 Hot Rod

 The '33 Hot Rod is a vehicle styled to look like a '33 Ford street rod but has a modern chassis.

 Project 818

 The Project 818 vehicle kit is available to order, is lightweight (the 818 stands for the 818 kg (1800 lb) curb weight), affordable (under 15,000 US dollars for the completed kit), and based on proven Subaru boxer engine architecture.
 In 2016 a face lifted version of the 818 became available.
 There are 3 models available, an open top street model (818s) with available soft top, a track oriented version with integrated roll-bar (818r), and a hard-top coupe (818c).
 "Grassroots Motorsports" awarded the 818 an Editors’ Choice award for 2013.
 This car's power to weight ratio makes it a phenomenal contender with many supercars on the market.

+XTF Pre-Runner Truck

+The XTF Pre-Runner Truck is a body kit for the Ford F-150.